27 Habits to Develop the Growth Mindset in Your Life

 • People learn new languages all the time and I am no exception, there are tons of resources online to support learning a new language at any age.

-• This is a great opportunity to expand my skill set and become more valuable in the workplace.
+• This is an excellent opportunity to expand my skill set and become more valuable in the workplace.

 • I’m excited to take on this challenge.

 Thinking in this way will help boost your motivation to try.
-It will help you realize you have nothing to lose and a lot to potentially gain.
+It will help you realize you have nothing to lose and a lot to gain potentially.

 Check out our post on growth mindset statements to help you stay on track.